 National Factors

-The national factors are based on economic considerations or demographic groups we feel will have a national impact on the race (across more than a couple states) and whose shift will impact every state or district to some degree.
+The national factors are based on macro considerations or demographic groups we feel will have a national impact on the race (across more than a couple states) and whose shift will impact every state or district to some degree.
 By default, on the map, we have provided our own forecast for where we believe these voters have shifted relative to 2020 – but you are welcome to disagree with us and change it up, as I’ll explain shortly!
 Before you do so, it may help to know what a change will do.

 With a few exceptions I’m about to describe, a shift in the factor will shift the forecast partisan lean of a state by the percentage of that state that is that population multiplied by the shift.
 For example, a D+1 shift in the political inclination of the Mormons in a state would shift a state which is 60% Mormon by D+0.6 points (hover over the factor slider to see how a given shift from 2020 will affect the selected state in 2024).
 You can click into a given state to get a little more information on the makeup of its population, how a given rating affects a state, and more.